semantic-release/semantic-release/README.md

 ### Can I run this on my own machine rather than on a CI server?

-Of course you can, but this doesn't necessarily mean you should.
+Of course you can, but this doesn’t necessarily mean you should.
 Running your tests on an independent machine before releasing software is a crucial part of this workflow.
 Also it is a pain to set this up locally, with tokens lying around and everything.
 That said, you can run the scripts with `--debug=false` explicitly.
 You have to export `GH_TOKEN=<your_token>` and `NPM_TOKEN=<your_other_token>`.

 ### Can I manually trigger the release of a specific version?